mdsheraj123/mdsheraj123.github.io/_posts/2021-04-12-Favourite-pieces-of-art.md

 \- Albert Einstein

 \(If there were no crisis, we would have nothing to improve.
-If looking for opportunities, look for crisies.\) *
+If looking for opportunities, look for crisies.\)

+“Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive.
+It would be better to live under robber barons than under omnipotent moral busybodies.
+The robber baron's cruelty may sometimes sleep, his cupidity may at some point be satiated; but those who torment us for our own good will torment us without end for they do so with the approval of their own conscience.”

+\- C.S.
+Lewis

+*
 "Surtur: You cannot stop Ragnarok.
 Why fight it?